Arlo and Janis by Jimmy Johnson for May 11, 2015

 7. Maple sap 300

-Canoe-full almost 9 years ago
+Canoe-full over 9 years ago

 I still have Granny’s Grizwold pan and Chicago Foundry Dutch oven.
 I think they were wedding presents.